RgbTrouw/Compass/README.md

 # Compass

 A simple compass application for Android.
-The model has multiple indicators: a centre, middle and an external one.
+The model has multiple indicators: centre, middle and external ones.

 As is the case with a compass, this would come useful with a map.
 A mind map along with psychological triggers could be the subject in this case.